The Twenty-Five Million Dollar Man on working with a master director...and Brett Ratner

 Oh, yeah, yeah.
 You definitely get a lot of criticism.
 We keep it fresh, though, because we keep moving to different locations, like [to] Paris, last time we were in Hong Kong--and that action, Jackie always brings more martial arts, and he's always getting better and better.
 With me, I always wanna be in funny situations to make sure every scene's got a lot of good energy, and it's funny--that people are not bored all the way through.

-both of you getting older now, do those kinds of antics become more
+With both of you getting older now, do those kinds of antics become more difficult?

 Well, not me.
 Maybe for Jackie... (smiles) Naw, I'm just playin'.
 Jackie, you know, he's still in great shape.
 Jackie is in better shape than me...
 I go into his trailer, he's in there doing push-ups, and I'm like, "What you doin', man?"
 "Nothing!
 Nothing!"